pocesar/js-bettercurry/README.md

 When passing `true` to `checkArguments`, it will check if the body of the function has the `arguments` keyword.
 If so, it will use a variadic function instead of a defined length.

+Generated function will have a `__length` property, that equals to the original fn length

 #### `BetterCurry.delegate(proto, target)`